Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 Movement speed is measured in terms of grid tiles which are roughly 5ft squares.
 A character's movement speed is equal to `(Dexterity + Agility) x 2`.

-> **Example:** A character with Dexterity 3 and Movement 1 will have a movement speed of 8 tiles, or 40 feet.
+> **Example:** A character with Dexterity 3 and Agility 1 will have a movement speed of 8 tiles, or 40 feet.

-Out of combat, all characters have the same movement speed of 10 miles per hour when traversing long distances.
+Out of combat, all characters have the same movement speed of 2 miles per hour or 24 miles per day when traversing long distances.
-This speed can be increased by vehicles provided if available in the chosen World Kit.
+This speed can be increased by vehicles if available in the chosen World Kit.

-> Movement in combat through Rough Terrain, such as rocks, mud, or debris, consumes twice the amount of movement speed.
+> Movement in combat through Rough Terrain, such as rocks, mud, debris, or water, consumes twice the amount of movement speed.

 ## 2.8 Carrying Capacity